Tag: Claude API

 What happens when Claude hits the context window limit?

-Is the context window the same as Claude’s memory?
+Is the 1M context window available on the free plan?

 Most writing about CLAUDE.md gets one thing wrong in the first paragraph, and once you notice it, you can’t unsee it.
 People describe it as configuration.
 A “project constitution.”
 Rules Claude has to follow.